-The spaced leaves spiral up the stems in an overlapping manner, decreasing in size to the lowest flowers.
-The leaves are pale green, sheathing the stem below, while above they taper to pointed tips.
-Leaf surfaces undulate variably, their margins are entire, sometimes wavy.
+The leaves are pale green, more or less sheathing the stem and taper to pointed tips.
+Leaf surfaces undulate variably, their margins entire, sometimes wavy.

-The species distribution is in the Highveld, parts of Gauteng, southern Limpopo and western Mpumalanga, the centre of the old Transvaal grassland.
-This part of the world has been transformed comprehensively by a large human population, to an extent that it would today be unrecognisable to anyone who had seen it two centuries ago (barring those with capability in geographical forensics).
+The Highveld where the plants grow naturally has been transformed comprehensively by a large human population, to an extent that it would today be unrecognisable to anyone who had seen it two centuries ago (barring those with capability in geographical forensics).

-The plant’s habitat, the little that is left of it, is open and wooded grassland in sandy, gravelly soils overlying dolomite, sometimes quartzite.
-This subspecies is considered to be critically endangered in its habitat early in the twenty first century, the plant population expected to decrease by 80% over the next 60 years.
+The habitat, the little that is left of it, is open and wooded grassland in sandy, gravelly soils overlying dolomite, sometimes quartzite.
+The plant population is expected to decrease by 80% over the next 60 years.